Andy-Bell/cv/Readme.md

 Passionate software developer, with a preference towards new and exciting technologies and approaches.

-Ideally looking for a junior back-end developer role, with a team that constantly looks forward at new developments in technology.
+Looking for a junior back-end developer role, with a team that constantly looks forward at new developments in technology.

 ## <a name="Skills">Skills</a>